datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ### Active Services

-You can see which of your services are counting against your subscription by clicking **view actives services** in the Active services panel.
+You can see which of your services are counting against your subscription by clicking **view actives services** in the Active Services panel.
 If you delete your service and recreate it with the same name and in the same namespace, it will still count as 1 active service.

 The active services list shows the services that have had intercepts, rollouts, or mappings in your organization for the last 28 days.